802: The Leech Woman

 “Daigariye!”
 Like a storm raging inside you.

-A slogan from an old Pepto-Bismol commercial: “Diarrhea is like a storm raging inside you.”
+A slogan from an old Pepto-Bismol commercial: “Sometimes, diarrhea can feel like a storm raging in your body.”

 And Agnes Moorehead as Endora!

 In the 1960s sitcom Bewitched, Agnes Moorehead’s appearances as Samantha’s mother Endora were often presaged by billowing smoke.